What is a knowledge base?

 How can a KB make a difference for coworkers & customers?

 When you have a knowledge base in place, you should combine it with a program of knowledge management.
 Knowledge Management enables you to create, curate, share, utilize and manage knowledge across your whole company and across industries.
-With a strong knowledge base and knowledge management, your life may not change overnight.
-However, you’ll find your organization is more nimble and able to deliver faster service.
+With a strong knowledge base and knowledge management, you’ll find your organization is more nimble and able to deliver faster service.
 You’ll also be able to improve self-service, give greater access to more articles, and offer regular updates through that knowledge management system.

 Here’s another big point: by providing the opportunity for people to leave comments, you can give co-workers and customers the opportunity to help solve each other's problems.
 And make all involved feel a true sense of community.